swutw/cpex_cv_forecasting/README.md

     - If they do, then you've properly linked and saved all images with the file.
 Great job!
     - If they do not, go back to your original template, and re-link the missing files.
 Then repeat steps 7-9 until there's no more missing images.

-9. Once you have confirmed that the saved file is as it should be on more than just your machine, upload the entire template (size should be > 50MB) to Google Drive (https://drive.google.com/drive/folders/17X7wae2wvQqRTcibPnCjBVleRFYAdFpC), and we will move it to the online repository.